 In order to get started with your projects, you will need to ensure that you have been assigned access to the correct project.
-To do this, you will need to login and visit your main Project List and see if your project appears.
+To do this, you will need to login and visit your main Projects List and see if your project appears.

-If it doesn't appear in the projects list, you will need to inform your Site Administrator and request they assign the relevant access to you.
+If it doesn't appear in the projects list, you will need to inform your Site Administrator and request that they assign the relevant access to you.
 Our help article on Assigning projects to project admins can be used as a guide.

-Once you have found your project you can then begin to add content, set up your engagement tools and manage the widgets on your projects.
+Once you have found your project you can then begin to add content, set up your engagement tools, and manage the widgets on your projects.
 Use our Setting up a Project guide for relevant help resources or watch the video in this article.

 Keeping your community updated

 You have full access to all reports for your assigned projects.
-This includes summary reports, on-screen graphs and insights, as well as detailed excel reports.
+This includes summary reports, on-screen graphs, and insights, as well as detailed excel reports.
 As a project admin, you should pull your reports regularly to ensure that you are monitoring your project’s progress.
 Use our help resources to Report on your consultation successfully.

-Why not learn about selecting the right tools for your project.
+Learn how to select the right tools for your project.

 For more information about training, please click here.